[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 "Nah, you're family," Buffy grinned.
 "A distant cousin we're getting to know or something."

-the previous one with Giles, this one was more friendly and casual.
+The two Slayers began chatting.
+This conversation was different than the previous one with Giles, this one was more friendly and casual.
+Giles soon excused himself.

 "What's in the pack, Will?"
 Buffy asked.